Section 2 is undoubtedly the most time-pressured section of the BMAT.

 What do you need to know?

 If you find yourself getting less than 50% of your Biology questions right, make sure you revise the syllabus for it!
-This is the best way to maximise your efficiency and gain the most easy marks!
+This is the best way to maximise your efficiency and gain the easiest marks!

 The first step to improving in this section is to memorise all the equations listed here.
 The majority of the physics questions involve a fair bit of maths – this means you need to be comfortable with converting between units and also powers of 10.